 Bamboo is a wonderful natural floor covering that is environmentally friendly, relatively inexpensive, and fairly easy to maintain.
-It is similar to other hardwoods, and the type of bamboo that you get will range in relative hardness from durable Red Oak, all the way down to soft Black Walnut depending on the process that was used to manufacture it.
+Bamboo is similar to other hardwoods, and the type of bamboo that you get will range in relative hardness from durable Red Oak, all the way down to soft Black Walnut depending on the process that was used to manufacture it.

-Regular Cleaning Of Bamboo Floors
+Regular Cleaning of Bamboo Floors

 Dust, sand, and other small particles represent the greatest threat to the surface beauty of a bamboo floor.
 These tiny grains act like the grits of a piece of sandpaper, and as people walk across the floor they will inadvertently press them down into the surface of the bamboo and or drag them across the finish, scarring and scratching it.